 Again, there is no good answer.
 We are constantly surprised why some people respond to one approach but others say it is worthless.
 Part of the difference may be which specific fungus is causing the infection.
 They may have differing sensitivities.

-Why do dermatologists generally reject home remedies as a waste of money?
+Why do dermatologists generally reject home remedies for nail fungus as a waste of money?

 We are a bit puzzled by this attitude, though we suspect they may see a lot of patients who report home remedy failures.
 People who are happy with the results of a home remedy are not likely to go back and mention their success to a doubting doctor.
 Generally, home remedies are a lot less toxic and expensive than prescription anti-fungal medications.

 We make no promises about any of these approaches.
 What works for one may not do the job for another.
-We have heard from many people, though, that these remedies can be surprisingly effective.
+We have heard from many people, though, that these remedies for nail fungus can be surprisingly effective.

 “I have been using the Vicks for a number of years.
 It takes a long time (about 6 months) for the nail to grow out, but the fungus is gone.
 However, it does come back and the treatment has to be repeated.”
 M.W.